Back to homepage

 Truth-telling and Reparative Pedagogies Lab

 The truth-telling and reparative pedagogies lab has been formed in recognition of the global work that educators and practitioners are doing to redress historical wrongs across diverse classroom settings.
-We aim to bring together teachers and researchers committed to this truth-telling and reparation, and expand shared understandings on how to best approach this work in education.

 Justin Wilkey is a Ngarrindjeri man and a Research Fellow at Ngarrngga as well as a PhD candidate and Lecturer (Indigenous Education) at the Faculty of Education.
 Justin’s research interests focus on the intersections of education, wellbeing and social justice for Indigenous peoples.
 His career in teaching and journalism has solidified his passion for enhancing the lives of young Indigenous peoples through the power of education.